How Much Tax Do You Pay on KES 150,000 in Kenya

 Key revenue streams include PAYE at 42%, VAT at 28%, and Excise at 15%, as noted in the KRA Annual Revenue Report 2024.
 These funds support public services like infrastructure and healthcare.
 For a salary like KES 150,000, understanding these streams helps in calculating tax on 150000 KES.

-Kenya employs a progressive tax structure, where the first KES 28,800 monthly is tax-free.
+Kenya employs a progressive tax structure, where the first KES 24,000 monthly is effectively tax-free after personal relief.
 Higher earners face increased rates across tax brackets Kenya.
 This encourages fair contribution based on income levels.

-Residents benefit from personal relief 2024 and deductions like NHIF and NSSF.
+Residents benefit from personal relief and deductions like SHIF and NSSF.
 Use the iTax portal for accurate PAYE computations on gross salary Kenya.
 Proper planning maximises take-home pay after statutory deductions.

 Key Tax Authorities